 It is also China’s longest holiday, at 15 days (but some consider the holiday season as long as 40 days, beginning in December with the Laba Festival).

-The Chinese New Year is a holiday for family members to reunite.
+A very big part of the Chinese New Year is that is a holiday for family members to reunite.
 Thus, it is responsible for the largest human migration in the world, with people travelling very long distances in order to get home for the holiday.